Atkrye/IEEE-CIG-Text-Adventurer-Competition/_posts/15-04-2018-thirdYearUpdate.md

 We are also planning to add some new features to the code base to help both the development of entrants and the running of the competition:
 * The ability to run a given agent on a specified folder of games for a given number of steps.
 * In built detection and reporting of an agent's score on a given game.
+We'll let you know when these new features are available.
+They shouldn't cause any issues with your existing agents.

 If you have any questions, please get in touch at textadventureraicomp@gmail.com